adrulpz/digital-garden-jekyll-template/_notes/Set Git.md

 ## Step 1: I Updated `.bashrc` to Show the Git Branch in My Prompt

 > [!info] **What is `.bashrc`?**
 > The `.bashrc` file is a user-level configuration script executed whenever a new interactive Bash terminal session begins.
 It is typically used to customize the shell environment, define aliases, and adjust the command prompt.

->The `.bashrc` file is a user-level configuration script executed whenever a new interactive Bash terminal session begins.
-It is typically used to customize the shell environment, define aliases, and adjust the command prompt.

 I opened the `.bashrc` file using: